 Beaudesert town centre revitalisation

-This revitalisation aims to deliver a built environment which resonates with residents, provides a relaxed rural atmosphere, and also yields a social and economic dividend for the Beaudesert community.
+Improvements to infrastructure and the streetscape in Beaudesert Town Centre will deliver a built environment that maintains the unique character of the area, provides a relaxed rural atmosphere, creates welcoming public spaces and also, yields a social and economic dividend for the community.

 It will be business as usual during construction.
-Pedestrian access, vehicle movement and property access will be retained throughout all stages of the town centre construction.
+Pedestrian access, vehicle movement and property access will be retained throughout the remaining stages of the town centre construction.
+Notifications of works, including temporary changes to access or movement around the town centre will be found on this page.

 MAP of Beaudesert Town Centre Revitalisation - click here to view